DBcoppr/Housing/README.md

 # Features
-1.Outh and Jwt based authentication.
+1. Outh and Jwt based authentication.
-2.Use of Redux-toolkit
+2. Use of Redux-toolkit
-3.Use Firebase for image storage and authentication
+3. Use Firebase for image storage and authentication

 # How to get started
 1. Create account in firebase get required api key and stored it under env file